Click a question to get the answer. If your question isn't listed, click here to send Laurel an email.

 The sooner the better.
 While it's sometimes possible to book last minute, my schedule is generally pretty full 3-6 months in advance, and I have bookings and tours starting to fill in up to two years in advance.
 If your event date is on a weekend I recommend booking at least 6 months in advance.
 Each year, the dates that tend to fill up first are weekends (especially Saturdays) in late-April, mid to late-May, late-July, mid to late-September, and sometimes October.
 It's not unusual for me to get several requests for the most popular dates each year.
 Although I may be able to fit in 2-3 events on these days if the timing and travel times work out, most events unfortunately tend to happen around the same time of day.
 All bookings are first come, first served.
 Holiday and New Years events tend to book up by mid-October.
 Weekdays and other times of the year are hard to predict.

-For indoor events we need a space that affords at about 3 square feet per musician.
-A corner, where we're not blocking the flow of traffic and a bit set apart from the crowd is perfect.
+For indoor events we need a space which affords roughly 3 square feet per musician.
+Short of an actual stage, a corner, where we're not blocking the flow of traffic and a bit set apart from the crowd is perfect.

-If we will be amplifying, we need a power source at the site, or an extension cord.
+If we will be bringing amplification equipment, we need a power source at the site, or an extension cord.
+If we'll be plugging into an existing PA, please inquire about the inputs we'll require.

-In making the decision to amplify or remain acoustic, we need to consider whether your event is indoors or out, how many guests will be in attendance, how many musicians will be performing, the size and acoustics of the space we will be performing in, and whether the venue has rules about acoustic versus amplified music.
+In making the decision to amplify or remain acoustic, we need to consider whether your event is indoors or out, how many guests will be in attendance, how many musicians will be performing, the size and acoustics of the space we will be performing in, and whether the venue has rules about acoustic versus amplified music, or legal requirements to stay within certain decibel levels (the latter not usually being an issue for the type of instruments and music we play even when amplified, but necessary to consider).

-While acoustic solo violin for a dozen people on a cliffside ceremony overlooking the Pacific may be a perfect and intimate fit, that same violin may not be heard at all by half the guests at a larger, more rowdy reception or party.
+While acoustic solo violin for a dozen people on a cliffside ceremony overlooking the Pacific may be a perfect and intimate fit, that same violin may be largely drown out at a larger, more rowdy reception or party on a wide open patio.
 This is a decision best made together after discussing your particular event.

-If we do decide to amplify, we can either supply our own system for a modest additional fee, or if a DJ or audio engineer will already be setting up sound, we can usually work with an existing system at no additional charge.
+If we do decide to amplify, we can either supply our own system for a modest additional fee, or we can usually work with an existing system at no additional charge.

 Although I'm happy to perform on either, most of my solo event repertoire is arranged for violin.
-Although I can transpose most pieces and songs to work on the viola, it's easiest to just perform them on solo violin as I usually do.
-If you'd strongly prefer for me to perform on viola, or a mix of the two instruments, this can probably be arranged.
-The viola is a beautiful instrument too and definitely deserves more recognition!
+Although I can transpose most pieces and songs to the viola, it's easiest to just perform them on solo violin as I usually do.
+If you'd strongly prefer for me to perform on viola, or a mix of the two instruments, this can likely be arranged.
+The viola is a beautiful instrument too and deserves more recognition!

 I love my acoustic violin.
-It's been with me since I was 16 years old and people often comment on its rich and warm sound (sometimes people ask if I'm actually playing a viola) and unique look.
-Some have told me that they don't usually like the sound of violins, but they love the sound of mine.
-So although I have played electric violin a few times, I was always eager to return to the beautiful tone and familiarity of my instrument.
+I found this particular instrument when I was 16 years old and people often comment on its unique look and its rich and warm sound (sometimes people ask if I'm actually playing a viola).
+Quite a few people have also told me that they don't usually like the sound of violins, but that they love the sound of mine.
+So although I have played electric violins here and there, I am always eager to return to the beautiful tone and familiarity of my instrument.
 I'm happy to amplify my acoustic violin for your event, but if you're looking for the visuals of an electric violin and sound effects beyond some reverb or echo, I'm not set up to offer that at this time.

 Yes, solo is solo.
 Although I'm technically able to play along with pre-recorded tracks, I'm not set up to provide that service for events at this time.
-If you will be also be having a DJ and would like me to play over some songs that he/she is playing, this may be possible.
+If you will be also having a DJ and would like me to play over some songs that he/she is playing, this may be possible though my rate will need to reflect the additional time needed to coordinate such a performance.
+Better yet, I highly recommend adding my guitarist who is well versed at accompanying me throughout a variety of genres.

-Thankfully, the violin and fiddle are actually the same instrument, the difference is in the style of music you're playing.
-Rather than Classical, or Jazz, or contemporary music, if you'd prefer "fiddle" music, including Traditional Irish/Scottish/Celtic, Bluegrass and Old Time, Country, or Folk, this can be arranged.
+Thankfully, the violin and fiddle are actually the same instrument, the difference only being the style of music being played!
+Rather than Classical, or Jazz, or contemporary music, if you'd prefer "fiddle" music, including traditional Irish/Scottish/Celtic, Bluegrass and Old Time, Country, or Folk, this can be arranged.
 If you'd like a mix of styles, I'm happy to keep your guests guessing - "what style can't she play??" 😅

 The violin can perform solo or be accompanied by a range of instruments, however, not all songs will sound as rich or convincing solo or with every type of ensemble.
 Along with considerations like the venue and guest list size, budget, event length, and whether or not the group will be acoustic or amplified, there are a variety of considerations when booking a musical act and it's a decision best made together after discussing your particular event.
 In general, I much prefer performing with my rehearsed ensembles rather than seeking out musicians I may have never played with before, on various instruments I may need to create entirely new arrangements for.